What Is a Problem Manager? Roles and Responsibilities

 Business knowledge

-To assess and prioritize the work on problems, the problem manager must have a good understanding of the business.
-To effectively manage a problem queue, they must know the business’ goals and priorities, who the customers are, and how the business delivers value to those customers.
+The problem manager must have a good understanding of the business to assess and prioritize the work on problems.
+To effectively manage a problem queue, they must know the business’s goals and priorities, who the customers are, and how the business delivers value to those customers.

 Data and statistical analysis experience